 - a.
 Include strategies that encourage student interaction - b.
 Be developmentally appropriate - c.
 Include appropriate accommodations and modifications for students with special needs - d.
 Be free from stereotypes and avoid biases - e.
 Support multicultural education and cultural competence - f.
 Address divergent points of view - g.
 Contain sufficient activities to teach the concepts - h.
 Provide for the evaluation of higher level thinking - i.
 Be historically and factually accurate - j.
-Be inclusive of all ethnic groups.
+Be inclusive of all ethnic groups - k.
+Be inclusive of the LGBTQ+ community.

 Instructional materials and equipment must be provided in sufficient variety and quantity to serve all students.
-(1969, 2021)
+(1969, 2023)